rust-lang/rust/docs/dev/guide.md

 To solve (or explicitly refuse to solve) these problems rust-analyzer uses the concept of a "source root".
-Roughly speaking, source roots are the contents of a directory on a file systems, like `/home/matklad/projects/rustraytracer/**.rs`.
+Roughly speaking, source roots are the contents of a directory on a file system, like `/home/matklad/projects/rustraytracer/**.rs`.

 More precisely, all files (`FileId`s) are partitioned into disjoint `SourceRoot`s.
 Each file has a relative UTF-8 path within the `SourceRoot`.